actions/setup-python/docs/advanced-usage.md

 - MSI installers are used when setting up Python on Windows.
 A word of caution as MSI installers update registry settings.
 - The 3.8 MSI installer for Windows will not let you install another 3.8 version of Python.
 If `setup-python` fails for a 3.8 version of Python, make sure any previously installed versions are removed by going to "Apps & Features" in the Settings app.

+> By default runner downloads and installs tools into the folder set up by `RUNNER_TOOL_CACHE` environment variable.
+The environment variable called `AGENT_TOOLSDIRECTORY` can be set to change this location for Windows self-hosted runners.

 >If you are experiencing problems while configuring Python on your self-hosted runner, turn on [step debugging](https://github.com/actions/toolkit/blob/main/docs/action-debugging.md#step-debug-logs) to see addition logs.

+## Linux

+By default runner downloads and installs tools into the folder set up by `RUNNER_TOOL_CACHE` environment variable.
+The environment variable called `AGENT_TOOLSDIRECTORY` can be set to change this location for Linux self-hosted runners:
+- In the same shell that your runner is using, type `export AGENT_TOOLSDIRECTORY=/path/to/folder`.
+- More permanent way of setting the environment variable is to create an `.env` file in the same directory as your runner and to add `AGENT_TOOLSDIRECTORY=/path/to/folder`.
+This ensures the variable is always set if your runner is configured as a service.

+If you're using non-default tool cache directory be sure that the user starting the runner have write permission to the new tool cache directory folder.
+To check the current user and group that the runner belongs type `ls -l` inside the runners root directory.

+The runner can be granted write access to any directory using a few techniques:
+- The user starting the runner is the owner, and the owner has write permission.
+- The user starting the runner is in the owning group, and the owning group has write permission.
+- All users have write permission.
+One quick way to grant access is to change the user and group of the non-default tool cache folder to be the same as the runners using `chown`:
+`sudo chown runner-user:runner-group /path/to/folder`.

+> If your runner is configured as a service and you run into problems, make sure the user that the service is running as is correct.
+For more information, you can [check the status of your self-hosted runner](https://docs.github.com/en/actions/hosting-your-own-runners/configuring-the-self-hosted-runner-application-as-a-service#checking-the-status-of-the-service).

+## MacOS

+ The Python packages for MacOS that are downloaded from `actions/python-versions` are originally compiled from source in `/Users/runner/hostedtoolcache`.
+Due to the fixed shared library path, these Python packages are non-relocatable and require to be installed only in `/Users/runner/hostedtoolcache`.
+Before use of `setup-python` on the MacOS self-hosted runner:

+ - Create a directory called `/Users/runner/hostedtoolcache`
+ - Change the permissions of `/Users/runner/hostedtoolcache` so that the runner has write access.

+You can check the current user and group that the runner belongs to by typing `ls -l` inside the runners root directory.
+The runner can be granted write access to the `/Users/runner/hostedtoolcache` directory using a few techniques:
+ - The user starting the runner is the owner, and the owner has write permission.
+ - The user starting the runner is in the owning group, and the owning group has write permission.
+ - All users have write permission.
+One quick way to grant access is to change the user and group of `/Users/runner/hostedtoolcache` to be the same as the runners using `chown`:
+`sudo chown runner-user:runner-group /Users/runner/hostedtoolcache`

+> If your runner is configured as a service and you run into problems, make sure the user that the service is running as is correct.
+For more information, you can [check the status of your self-hosted runner](https://docs.github.com/en/actions/hosting-your-own-runners/configuring-the-self-hosted-runner-application-as-a-service#checking-the-status-of-the-service).

 # Using `setup-python` on GHES